godspeedelbow/React/documentation/homework/W2-homework.md

 - In your project, create a component `Article.js` that prints `title` from `props`.
 In `App`, map the HN data to `Article`s.
 Verify that all articles get printed in the browser.

-- Add more fields to the `Article` component (check out the data to see _what_ is there).
+- Add more fields (i.e. url to the article, who created it, when it was created) to the `Article` component (check out the data to see _what_ is there).
 Verify that they get printed.
 Lookup how you can turn `ISOTime` into a `Date` object and print only the date (not the time).

 - Make it look like the original Hacker News website, with CSS.
 You can create an `Article.css` that you `import` in `Article.js`.